Darkace01/control-suite-toolkit-by-kazeem/README.md

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/commerce-control-suite/`
+1. Upload the plugin files to `/wp-content/plugins/control-suite-woocommerce/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to **Commerce Control Suite** in the WordPress admin menu
+3. Navigate to **Control Suite For Woocommerce** in the WordPress admin menu
 4. Configure your settings in each section

 == Configuration ==

 ### Order Control Settings

-1. Go to **Commerce Control Suite > Order Control**
+1. Go to **Control Suite For Woocommerce > Order Control**
 2. Enable/disable order placement
 3. Choose restriction type (All Products, Categories, or Specific Products)
 4. Set time restrictions if needed